higor-gomes93/network-google-spreadsheet/README.md

 To try it out, just go to the link below, create a copy, and click on the "Network" button.
 The first time, you will be asked for some permissions (from Google itself).
 After granting them, just click on "Network" again.

 Link to example spreadsheet: https://docs.google.com/spreadsheets/d/1w6DhXZwvRJgbQOXG1anW13ImxLhmGN7TRJQjwzzuSzI/edit#gid=0

+Note: You need to use Google Chrome as your browser, and be logged in with the same browser and G Suite account.